AdobeDocs/creative-cloud-enterprise.en/help/max2020/fresco.md

 >[!VIDEO](https://video.tv.adobe.com/v/326947?hidetitle=true)

 **Description**
-Paint and draw textures in Adobe Fresco and learn how to  use them in Illustrator
+Paint and draw textures in Adobe Fresco and learn how to  use them in Illustrator.

 In this tutorial, you will learn how to:
 *